BretFisher/kubernetes-mastery/slides/shared/sampleapp.md

 - `worker` does this in an infinite loop

-- every second, `worker` updates `redis` to indicate how many loops were done
+- Every second, `worker` updates `redis` to indicate how many loops were done

 - `webui` queries `redis`, and computes and exposes "hashing speed" in our browser